rlaager/docsis/README.md

 Windows and Mac OS X
 --------------------

-Not tested.
+Not ~~tested~~ working.
 If someone has the resources to do it, please post your findings.
+If I will find a box to test, I will fix the installation.

 Bug reporting
 -------------